dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 pieces -- which is important, don't get me wrong -- then you are probably missing the point.
 There is no maximally best way of looking at art, of course.
-But you can usually identify a great piece of art by saying "wow, this is so different from everything else right now."
-Which is a bit self-contradictory because I've just said it's best to judge art for the piece of art itself, not the artist and not the art trend.
-Yet, in order to really recognize how something is different from an artists work, you have to look at that artist's other pieces.
+But you can usually identify a great piece of art when it prompts you to remark "wow, this is so different from everything else right now."
+That's a bit self-contradictory because I've just said it's best to judge art for the piece of art itself, not the artist and not the art trend.
+Still, in order to really recognize how something is different from an artists work, you have to look at that artist's other pieces.
 To really recognize a piece of art that breaks trends or breaks some other deeply established concept, you have to know how that art differs from other pieces of art.
 So in that regard, to judge something for itself requires judging it in context of everything else.
 To some reasonable degree of course; the best way to look at art critically is to not look at it critically at all.

 #### [Gargantua and Pantagruel](https://en.wikipedia.org/wiki/Gargantua_and_Pantagruel)